 If you’re anxious because you think that you’re pregnant, or may have contracted an STD or STI, or have had unprotected sex, a simple pregnancy test and/or an STI / STD test will provide an answer and bring you one step closer to resolving this worry.
 We understand it requires courage.
 We will be by your side to encourage you and provide reliable medical information along the way.
 And, your privacy matters, so your situation will be kept private by us.

 Reach Out – We are here for you!

 While change isn’t always our choice, our choice today can change the future.

 An unexpected or unplanned pregnancy may feel frightening, but we are here to support you through every stage of your pregnancy journey.
 We want you to know all your options and feel confident and fully supported.
 As pregnancy options and resource providers / networkers, we will walk with you to places of safety, health, and wholeness so that you feel empowered in each step of your decision-making process.

 During this time especially, we recognize that finances may be tight.
-At CAPS, Pregnancy tests, ultrasounds, and consultation are always Free of charge; and STD/STI tests are offered at little to no cost.
+At CAPS, Pregnancy tests, ultrasounds, and consultation are always Free of charge; and STD/STI tests are offered at little to no cost – no one is turned away due to inability to pay.
 You can rest assured that your privacy is of utmost importance to us at CAPS.

 You can call to make an appointment by phone at 619-337-8080 or schedule an appointment online.
 Same-day appointments are often available.
 We have 4 convenient San Diego area locations.